Kansas vs. UConn College Basketball Predictions & Picks - December 1

 Spread & Total Prediction for Kansas vs. UConn

-Kansas' record against the spread so far this season is 3-3-0, while UConn's is 4-3-0.
-The Jayhawks are 3-3-0 and the Huskies are 4-3-0 in terms of going over the point total.
+Kansas has gone 3-3-0 against the spread, while UConn's ATS record this season is 4-3-0.
+The Jayhawks are 3-3-0 and the Huskies are 4-3-0 in terms of hitting the over.
+The two teams combine to score 170 points per game, 21.5 more points than this matchup's total.

 Sportsbook Promo Codes